theok3462/DreamTeam/README.md

-Wait for IntelliJ to finish indexing the project.
+Wait for IntelliJ to index the project

-In the Project panel, open:
+Open: